My first-grader

 When I started my project in 2018, I thought I'd finish by putting a human face on climate change.
 I intended to interview a Kiribatian or Fijian about the impacts on their country.
 I thought we'd discuss rising sea levels and island food production and village fisheries management.

 But now that it's 2020, I don't need to look overseas.
 We have climate change refugees right here.
-There's a family living in my Broulee beach house because their home burnt down.
+Whole families are refugees at the South Coast their homes burnt down.
 All summer, those fires threatened me and my family, too.
 My house and streets filled with smoke 35 times higher than the hazardous level.
 My friends were hospitalized.
 Workplaces shut down.
 Planes stopped flying.
 The post stopped running.
 Plants and animals burned or starved to death.
 Many evacuated the nation's capital and some have not returned.

 Climate change is here.
 It affects us all.
 Our wealth, our health, our friends, our kids.
 So instead of interviewing someone else from somewhere else, I interviewed a man affected by climate change who lives in my city.